awsdocs/amazon-transcribe-developer-guide/doc_source/alternative-med-transcriptions.md

 Use alternative transcriptions to see different interpretations of the transcribed audio\.
 For example, in an application that enables a person to review the transcription, you can present the alternative transcriptions for the person to choose from\.

-You can generate alternative transcriptions with the Amazon Transcribe Medical console or the [ StartMedicalTranscriptionJob ](API_StartMedicalTranscriptionJob.md) API\.
+You can generate alternative transcriptions with the AWS Management Console or the [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartMedicalTranscriptionJob.html) API\.

-## Console<a name="alternative-med-transcriptions-console"></a>
+## AWS Management Console<a name="alternative-med-transcriptions-console"></a>

-**To generate additional alternative transcriptions in a transcription job \(console\)**

-To use the console to generate alternative transcriptions, you enable alternative results when you configure your job\.
+To use the AWS Management Console to generate alternative transcriptions, you enable alternative results when you configure your job\.

-1. Sign in to the [Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, under Amazon Transcribe Medical, choose **Transcription jobs**\.